amogh147/SmartUV/README.md

 * Image rendering problem (something related to memory allocation).
 The images are not loaded correctly.
 This is a minor error that does not happens all the time and may take some time to fix, so we didn't pay attention on it;
 * Problems in requesting the UV Index update (it seems internet communication problem).
 I think we should deal with exceptions.

+## TODO

+* Future work is described in report.pdf
+* Many parts need to be redesigned in order to make it easily extendable and portable.

 ## Motivation